 Second most important discipline in our view is natural science.
 Young kids have an innate curiosity about the stars, the universe, why the sun sets, where the rain comes from and how it is formed, and just generally how the world around them works.
 So it seemed like a perfect age appropriate subject to tackle.

 I used my own thoughtfully designed Natural Science Guide for 5 – 8 Year Olds.

-Because we have an only-child to do all the Lessons by ourselves which is not as fun as having a co-op group or large family to share in the learning, but we do Lesson 6, Winter Solstice Party, every year with other friends.
+Because we have an only-child we do all the Lessons by ourselves which is not as fun as having a co-op group or large family to share in the learning, but we do Lesson 6, Winter Solstice Party, every year with other friends.
 The rest of the lessons are very light and the concepts easy to explain.
 We revisited the hardest concepts over and over through the years and we are almost done with all the lessons.

 We compliment with some really great resources like:

 Star Gazing for Everyone.
 They organize free sky gazing gatherings with a presentation a few times per year.
 We started going to these when our daughter was 5 and really interested in the stars, the planets, the moon…Imagine the awe when they looked through supper potent telescopes and saw the seventeen moons around Jupiter and the storms that make Jupiter look like it has colorful rings around it; the amusement when finding out about Beetlejuice, how could she not remember all the facts she learned about that funny planet!
 She learned that Pluto is not a planet.
 She saw the craters on the face of the moon and was amazed by how different the moon really was from what she’d thought.
 This learning stayed with her and builds up as we keep going back to the Sky Gazing Presentations.

 There was also a class at the Zoo called Wild Science which a lot of kids really liked, but our daughter said the teacher talked “too complicated” so we dropped it.
 However the content seemed really great.